 How popular is the baby name Coraline in the United States right now?
 How popular was it historically?
 Find out using the graph below!
-Plus, see baby names similar to Coraline and check out all the blog posts that mention the name Coraline.
+Plus, check out all the blog posts that mention the name Coraline.

 Neil Gaiman’s award-winning book American Gods is going to be made into a TV series.
 Here’s a quick synopsis, courtesy of Nerdist: